NShumway/escape-vim/prd_level_1_maze.md

 nnoremap ZQ :call <SID>GameTryQuit()<CR>

 function! s:GameTryQuit()
-  " Check if at exit position (must match what was passed to GameSetExit) if line('.') == 10 && col('.') == 26
+  " Check if at exit position (must match what was passed to gamesetexit) if line('.') == 10 && col('.') == 26
     quit!
   endif